wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 <tr valign="top" align="center"><td>Flexibility</td><td>high</td><td>moderate</td><td>high</td><td>high</td><td>high</td><td>high</td></tr>
 </table>

+Not listed are Vector databases used to hold embeddings in AI/ML LLMs.

 A competitor to Delta metadata layer on top of Parquet is <a target="_blank" href="https://www.theregister.com/2023/01/03/apache_iceberg/">Apache Iceberg</a>, used by Snowflake, Cloudera, and Google's BigLake.

 Python's pandas library was built using numpy as a backend for dataframe libraries.
 So one of the major limitations in pandas is in-memory processing for larger datasets.